The history of the USS Irex:

 In 1957 the Irex participated in fleet and group exercises and also served as a training boat for the Submarine School.

-[ Irex on Thames ] In July of 1957 the Irex entered the Philadelphia Naval Shipyard where she was fitted out with a guppy-type passive sonar chin-mount array and a new type (“Northern”) of fiberglass sail to replace the metal one.
-The fiberglass was lighter in weight, placed the bridge higher, and acted as a stabilizer under water.
-It was in the yards that the boat's entire lead ballast was stolen by truck one night.
+It was here in the yards that the boat's entire lead ballast was stolen by truck one night.
 I don't know whether the perpetrators were ever caught.
-I also don't know how the yard managed to leave caustic solution in the water system.
-This made the coffee was almost undrinkable for a week or two after the Irex returned to sea.
+I also don't know how the yard managed to leave caustic solution in the water system, which made the coffee almost undrinkable for a week or two after we returned to sea.

 Although such matters are naturally contested, it is said that the Irex was the finest of all boats.
 Besides pride in being an “E” boat, part of the reason was the great admiration the crew had for the COB, Dutch Larch, and Captains Gallemore and Snyder.
 And this is why, until the “seavy-shorey” program that started about this time, sailors would stick with the Irex for as long as they could.

 Apparently in the first half of 1958 the Irex made a cruise to Bermuda.
-It also went to Halifax, where she tied up inboard of a British coastal submarine (from which we tried out the grog).
+It also went to Halifax, where she tied up inboard of a British coastal submarine (on which we tried out the grog).
 These two cruises are mentioned in shipmates' recollections.